tahabinzafar/Medical-img-classification/README.md

 ## RUNNING WEB APPLICATION

-To run the web application, download all dependencies from requirements.txt and then run following command in the cli of project directory:
+To run the web application, type following command in the cli of project directory:

 ```bash
   streamlit run app.py